iluwatar/java-design-patterns/interpreter/README.md

 > In computer programming, the interpreter pattern is a design pattern that specifies how to evaluate sentences in a language.
 The basic idea is to have a class for each symbol (terminal or nonterminal) in a specialized computer language.
 The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (interpret) the sentence for a client.

-**Programmatic example**
+## Programmatic Example of Interpreter Pattern in Java

-To be able to interpret basic math, we need a hierarchy of expressions.
-The basic abstraction for it is the `Expression` class.
+To be able to interpret basic math in Java, we need a hierarchy of expressions.
+The `Expression` class is the base, and concrete implementations like `NumberExpression` handle specific parts of the grammar.
+The Interpreter pattern in Java simplifies parsing and evaluating arithmetic expressions by translating them into a structured format that the application can process.

 ```java
 public abstract class Expression {